jhuleatt/CODELAB-stripe-firebase-extensions/steps/index.lab.md

 ## Introduction

+> aside negative
+Contributed by the Firebase community.
+Not official Google documentation.

 ### Goals

 In this codelab, you'll add subscription payment functionality to a web app using Firebase Extensions, Firebase Authentication, and Stripe.